ghost-1920/Dos-Ddos_Launcher/TOOL/Readme.md

 # Disclaimer

-This software is provided **solely for educational purposes and authorized security testing** within isolated laboratory environments.
+This Tool is provided **solely for educational purposes and authorized security testing** within isolated laboratory environments.

 The author assumes **no responsibility** for misuse, unauthorized testing, or damage resulting from improper use.
 Always obtain explicit permission before conducting any security assessment.